TalhaAksoy/Telescope-Search/README.md

 1. Open the project folder in VS Code.
 2. Press `F5` to open a new Extension Development Host window with the extension running.
 3. In the new window, open a project folder and use the "Telescope: Open Telescope Panel" command to test the extension.

-### Running Tests

-The extension includes a suite of tests to ensure its functionality.

-1. Make sure you have installed the dependencies (`yarn install`).
-2. Run the tests from the command line:
-    ```sh
-    yarn test
-    ```
-    This will compile the TypeScript code, run the linter, and execute the test suite using the VS Code test runner.